-We have not included hospitalisations where the principal diagnosis is related to tobacco or alcohol use, other unspecified drug use and fetal and perinatal conditions.
-It is important to note many drug-related hospitalisations involve more than one drug (including alcohol) but may have one substance coded as the 'principal diagnosis'.
+than one drug (including alcohol) but may have one substance coded as the 'principal diagnosis'.
 Further, sometimes it is not possible to determine one substance as the primary drug leading to the hospitalisation; these cases are coded and presented as 'multiple drug use' and thus will not be represented in the count of hospitalisations for a single substance.

 Hospitalisations are coded according to the World Health Organization's (WHO) International Statistical Classification of Diseases (ICD) and Related Problems, Australian Modification.
 The ICD 10th revision (ICD-10-AM) (National Centre for Classification in Health, 1998) was used to code data dating from 1999 to the present in South Australia (SA), Western Australia (WA), and Queensland (QLD).
 The remaining jurisdictions commenced using ICD-10-AM codes in 1998.
 Caution should be exercised in comparing diagnosis, procedure and external cause data over time, as the classifications and coding standards for these data can change.
-Drug involvement in presentation to hospital may be underreported or underascertained, and the coding system used does not necessarily allow identification of the specific drug involved in presentations (often instead the broader substance category e.g., 'synthetic opioids' rather than 'fentanyl').
+Drug involvement in presentation to hospital may be underreported or under-ascertained, and the coding system used does not necessarily allow identification of the specific drug involved in presentations (often instead the broader substance category e.g., 'synthetic opioids' rather than 'fentanyl').
 Please refer to Chronicle of ICD-10-AM/ACHI/ACS First-Eleventh Edition for information on changes in classifications and coding standards over time and ICD-10-AM editions.

-Due to the different ways in which diagnoses are classified in the 9th and 10th revision of the ICD coding structure, analyses presented in this report include data from 1999-2000 to 2020-21 only.
+Due to the different ways in which diagnoses are classified in the 9th and 10th revision of the ICD coding structure, analyses presented in this bulletin include data from 1999-2000 to 2019-20 only.
 For trends in drug-related hospitalisations from 1993-94 to 2014-15 on a restricted set of diagnosis and/or drugs, please refer to our previous reports or contact the authors (drugtrends@unsw.edu.au).